Case Study

 Key Insights

-What this project reinforced
+What this project reinforced about designing in emerging markets

 Designing without fixed rules requires strong product judgment.